Guyana accuses Venezuela of 'aggressive behavior' near border area

 “It is a persistence of aggressive behavior, hostile behavior towards Guyana,” he said, adding the deployment was “mostly marine and various forms of ground forces.”
 He did not provide further details.

-Many in Guyana, a small nation of 800,000 people sandwiched between Venezuela, Brazil and Suriname, fear that their larger neighbor is seeking to lay hands on its newfound oil wealth.
+Many in Guyana, a small nation of 800,000 people sandwiched between Venezuela, Brazil and Suriname on the shoulder of South America, counter that their larger neighbor is seeking to lay hands on its newfound oil wealth.

-Exxon Mobil Corp is drilling in the so-called Stabroek Block, about 120 miles (190 km) off Guyana’s coast.

 Maduro’s critics say he is using the border dispute - as well as a more recent one with Colombia - to distract voters from high inflation, a severe recession and rampant crime ahead of December’s parliamentary elections.